The Kennington Chronicle is the Parish Magazine for Kennington, Vale of the White Horse, Oxfordshire.

 If you wish to submit a report or news article, a general-interest article, or an advert, please go to the submissions page.

-You can find details of whom to contact on the contacts page.
+You can find details of whom to contact on the contacts page (available from the menu).

 Please also visit Kennington’s official Parish website.